misheska/basebox-packer/README-windows.md

     config.vm.guest = :windows

-You will still see the following warning message (and vagrant will return an error code):
+You will still see the following warning message (and vagrant will return an error code) when you run `vagrant up` against a Windows basebox:

     The guest operating system of the machine could not be detected!
     Vagrant requires this knowledge to perform specific tasks such